 Configuration

-to setup better defaults.
+to set up better defaults.

 Example, the default editor for jbang edit